minte9/designpatterns-java/README.md

 - Collegues will send messages to the Mediator.
 - Mediator will send back messages (if needeed) to the other colleques.

-# SHARE STOCK EXCHANGE EXAMPLE
+# Share stock exchange - Example

 - Collegue is an abstract class, which represent all collegues that will be created.
 - All collegues share the same methods (saleOffer, buyOffer).